DPDK/dpdk/doc/guides/prog_guide/overview.rst

 Timer Manager (librte_timer)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This library provides a timer service to Intel® DPDK execution units,
+This library provides a timer service to DPDK execution units,
 providing the ability to execute a function asynchronously.
 It can be periodic function calls, or just a one-shot call.
 It uses the timer interface provided by the Environment Abstraction Layer (EAL)